ice1000/website/dtt-dev/struct-2.typ

   such that every term of this type factor through its introduction,
 + and this whole thing is preserved by substitution.

-Now, the real question arise: can we generalize this?
+Now, the real question arise: can we generalize this and how do we do that?